What is the difference between a scrub, a peeling and an exfoliant?

 • Normal to dry skin: A gentle scrub can help remove dead skin cells without irritating the skin.

-Remember that over-exfoliating can damage your skin.
-Use a mild exfoliant and really only once a week at the most.
+Remember that overexfoliating can damage your skin.
+Use a gentle exfoliant, and no more than twice a week.
 Always listen to your skin's signals.
-Does it feel red?
+Is it red?
 Irritated?
-Is it getting too dry?
-Then this is not the product for you!
+Too dry?
+Then this isn't the product for you!

-Then consult a skincare expert.
-Here you can find a list of Food for Skin skin specialists.
+Consult a skincare expert.
+You can find a list of Food for Skin skin specialists here .

-If you are now thinking: I am looking for a nice mild and natural peeling, then we recommend the Food for Skin Apple Peeling in combination with a washable washcloth .
-Always protect your skin afterwards for a few extra days with an SPF, for example our Kakaduplum SPF30.
+If you're thinking, "I'm looking for a nice, gentle, and natural peel," we recommend the Food for Skin Apple Peeling in combination with a washable face cloth .
+Always protect your skin for a few extra days afterward with an SPF, like our Kakaduplum SPF30.